- Generic name : Ciprofloxacin hydrochloride

 - Originally discovered: 1981, Bayer, Germany

 Ciprofloxacin was the first fluoroquinolone brought to the market.
 It was discovered in 1981 by Bayer, the German-based drug and chemical company.
 In 1987 Cipro® was approved by the FDA in the United States as the first oral broad-spectrum antibiotic of this class.
 An intravenous formulation followed in 1991.
 Cipro has been extensively studied and its safety profile is well documented in more than 32,000 publications.

 - Urinary tract infections: urethritis (infection of the urethra), cystitis (infection of the bladder ), pyelonephritis (infection of the kidneys).

 - Acute uncomplicated cystitis in women.

 - Chronic bacterial prostatitis.
-Ciprofloxacin 500 mg twice daily for 28 days provides one of the most cost effective treatment for chronic bacterial prostatitis 33.
+Ciprofloxacin 500 mg twice daily for 28 days provides one of the most cost effective treatments for chronic bacterial prostatitis 33.

 - Lower respiratory infections (pneumonia, bronchitis, tracheobronchitis).
 Ciprofloxacin is not a drug of first choice in the treatment of pneumonia secondary to Streptococcus pneumoniae.
 Ciprofloxacin has poor activity against S. pneumoniae, and its use has been associated with the rapid emergence of resistance in pneumococci 12.